patrickbucher/read-think-write/content/charlatans-and-megatrends.md

 solution approaches.
 Every solution approach requires actions, which, in turn, require _tools_ in the broadest sense.
-The tools are only a means to an end: first comes the problem, then the solution approaches (plural)—and only then you start thinking about which tools are the proper ones needed to implement a the most promising approach.
+The tools are only a means to an end: first comes the problem, then the solution approaches (plural)—and only then you start thinking about which tools are the proper ones needed to implement the most promising approach.

 But I frequently observe quite the opposite: One starts with a tool, which